 - The carburetor governs the engine speed via the throttle.
 Air/ fuel are mixed in the carburetor.
 The air/fuel mixture is adjustable.
-To take advantage of the engine's optimal output the setting must be correct. - The setting of the carburetor means that the engine is adapted to local conditions, for example, the climate, altitude, fuel and the type of 2-stroke oil. - The carburetor has three adjustment possibilities:
+To take advantage of the saw's maximum output the setting must be correct. - Adjusting the carburetor means the engine is adapted to local operating conditions, e.g. climate, altitude, petrol and the type of 2-stroke oil used. - The carburetor is equipped with two adjustment possibilities: